marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/system.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SYSTEM, system, system call

 .. _system:

-.. index:: SYSTEM

-.. index:: system, system call

 SYSTEM --- Execute a shell command
 **********************************